oasysgames/oasys-docs/docs/architecture/3-verse-layer/1-1-verse-layer.md

 ### **L2 Proposer**

-L2 Proposer is used by **Proposer Node** in optimism, Proposer node roll-up Verse layer's status root(Merkle Tree) onto Hub-Layer.
+L2 Proposer is used by **Proposer Node** in optimism, Proposer node roll-up Verse Layer's status root(Merkle Tree) onto Hub-Layer.
 A L2 Proposer needs to read block chain process, so it only needs to use a hot wallet.
 The proposer address is written in Hub-Layer's optimism contract and allows approved addresses only.
 L2 Owner must update the approved address on the contract if the private key leaks.